Q: What do I need to do to facilitate my staff being on campus?

 A: If someone in your department received a positive COVID test result, HUHS will contact anyone who might have come into contact with the individual as part of contact tracing.
 All FAS staff members should participate in contact tracing as necessary, in order to ensure the safety of our community.

 You may also wish to reach out to Harvard's offices of Environmental Health & Safety and Physical Resources for guidance related to additional cleaning and other safety procedures.

 Q: Will FAS provide personal protective equipment and if not, who will pay for the use of personal protective equipment (e.g., masks, gloves, etc.) in FAS?

-A: Building managers will be providing masks for the first day staff and researchers are back on campus at department reception desks.
-Once this supply is exhausted, departments will be responsible for ordering masks through WB Mason.
+A: Departments can order masks directly through WB Mason if they choose to have the available to their staff.
 FAS approved masks are item # NWLMASK3PLYDIS in WB Mason.
 FAS Department Administrators should discuss cleaning supply needs with building managers.
 Your building manager can also provide guidance and resources if you need to make any physical adjustments to your work environment, such as adding dividers between workspaces.

 Q: Who should I talk to if I have concerns about safely returning staff members to campus?

 A: Reach out to your HR Consultant with any concerns about making sure you and your staff can safely return to work.
 Building managers can also provide help and guidance, especially for questions related to space, PPE, and other physical resources.

 Q: Are departments required to follow a specific set of cleaning or hygiene practices?